fekri8614/boom-sample/README.md

 ---

 #### ✔ About:
 Boom is an application to read and search about books.
+This app is online.
+Used [Google Photos API](https://developers.google.com/photos) and [Super Hero Search](https://rapidapi.com/jakash1997/api/superhero-search/)

+### To use [Google Photos Api](https://developers.google.com/photos) -> Guides > Overview or *[here](https://developers.google.com/photos/library/guides/overview)*.

+---

 #### 👌 Developed with:
   * Kotlin